globaltravelreport/global-travel-report/content/articles/1-global-getaways-a-guide-for-aussies-to-world-travel-2.md

 ---
-title: '''Global Getaways: A Guide for Aussies to World Travel'''
+title: 'Global Getaways: A Guide for Aussies to World Travel'
 summary: |-
   Rewritten article
   ...